adrianyadav/jekyll-netlify-cms/_posts/2019-08-15-3-life-changing-books.md

 title: 3 Life changing books
 categories: ''
 ---
 I hesitate to use "**Life-changing**" as it is way too casually thrown out but it is definitely applicable here.
-While I was traveling, I looked for a few audio books to digest on the flight(s) and these stood out in particular.
+While I was traveling, I was looking for a few audio books to digest on the flight(s) and came across these three books.

 ## 1. Why We Sleep - By Matthew Walker